 - It spreads joy for you and the person receiving it.

-Creating your own advent calendar isn’t always going to be more economical than buying one–the less you want to spend, the more creative you need to be with the surprise you provide.
-But you can set a budget for the whole calendar or a per-item basis, and you can produce a delightful grown-up calendar filled for a minimal amount.
+Creating a DIY advent calendar isn’t always more economical than buying one–the less you want to spend, the more thoughtful you need to be with the surprise you provide.
+But you can set a budget for the whole calendar or a per-item basis, and you can produce a delightful grownup calendar filled for a minimal amount.

 Ready-Made Calendar Boxes to Fill

-If your budget and time permits, you can buy a ready to fill calendar to decorate yourself.
-Everything from a stack of drawers, fabric bags and numbered envelopes.
-The initial outlay can be as much as buying filled calendars, but you can reuse it next year.
+If your budget and time permits, you can get a ready to fill calendar to decorate yourself.
+Everything from a stack of drawers, fabric bags and numbered pouches.
+The initial outlay can be as much as buying shop-bought calendars, but you can reuse it again.

 The disadvantage of a pre-made calendar is that the internal space is small and restricts the present size.

-When you are thinking of alternative ways of creating your calendar, you have plenty of diy options:
+When thinking of alternative ways of creating your calendar, you have plenty of DIY ideas and options:

 - Keep it simple–wrap each tree ornament with standard Christmas wrapping paper and use a stick-on number or attach gift tags.
-You can put them in a basket, stocking or decorative bag.
+You can put them in a basket, stocking or decorative paper bag.

-- Explore packing materials–crafts people buy their paper, muslin bags and cardboard cartons cheaply and in bulk.
+- Explore packing materials–craftspeople get their pattern tissue paper, muslin bags and cardboard cartons cheaply and in bulk.
 Shop where they go.

-- Make your own–mini containers and envelope pouches, simply make with paper tape, glue, fabric and ribbon.
+- Create your own–mini containers and envelope pouches.
+Craft them with fancy paper, washi tape, hot glue, fabric and ribbon.
 You can go for simple use once packaging or luxurious heirlooms.

-Although the anticipation and excitement of the contents is thrilling, ultimately there needs to be a goody inside.
+Although the anticipation and excitement of the contents are thrilling, ultimately, there needs to be a goody inside.
 Your budget, time and skills determine what you use in the individual envelopes for advent calendar contents ideas.
 The 24th needs to be the best, and it also helps to include a hero prize or two amongst the others.
-A handcrafted item like a useful but beautiful oak bottle opener or an aromatherapy necklace is lovely for your Christmas countdown to end advent with a pleasant surprise.
+A handcrafted item like a beautiful oak bottle opener or aromatherapy jewellery is lovely for your Christmas countdown to end advent with a pleasant surprise.